-Pierre Wind is busy both days with insect appetizers from prehistoric times, Roman dishes for young and old, and the medieval roast.
+Pierre Wind is busy both days with insect snacks from prehistoric times, Roman dishes for young and old, to medieval roasts.

-If you lived in the mesolithic, you were mainly busy hunting and collecting.
-You ate fish, small game, nuts and roots from shrubs or fruits.
-In Archeon, hunter-gatherers are busy roasting wild boar, but they also do not shy away from eating insects.
+If you lived in the Mesolithic , you were mainly engaged in hunting and gathering.
+You ate fish, small game, nuts and roots of shrubs or fruits.
+In Archeon, the hunter-gatherers are busy roasting a wild boar, but they don't shy away from eating insects either.
 These are very nutritious!
-Try to eat a mealworm yourself if you dare!
+Try eating a mealworm yourself, if you dare!

-The first farmers are busy baking bread and making cheese and a type of beer is already being brewed!
+The first farmers are busy baking bread and making cheese and a kind of beer is already being brewed!

-In Roman times, snacks were prepared in the street for the busy Romans on the way.
-Taste the delicious culinary delights that the Romans brought to our country, or have a chat with the wine merchant who praises his goods.
-Taste the same food and drink what senators ate two thousand years ago.
-Enjoy Libum, Roman bread, Posca - easy-to-make soldier wine and Roman 'poffertjes' for the children.
+In Roman times snacks were prepared on the street for the busy Roman on the way.
+Taste the delicious culinary delights that the Romans brought to our country, or have a chat with the wine merchant who promotes his wares.
+Taste the same food and drink consumed by senators 2,000 years ago.
+Enjoy Libum, the Roman bread, Posca – practical soldier's wine and Roman poffertjes for the children.

-In the Middle Ages the daily fare is a stew or porridge, supplemented with fresh bread from the bakery and of course beer from the monastery!
-Fish is smoked by the fisherman and 'kniepertjes' are baked for the children.
-But the well-to-do middle class wants a bit more luxury, they prefer to eat a dinner with several courses, where it is very important that the food looks as expensive as the taste is good!
+In the Middle Ages, the daily fare was a stew or porridge, supplemented with fresh bread from the baker and of course beer from the monastery!
+Fish is smoked at the fisherman's house and knee perties are baked for the children.
+But the wealthy bourgeoisie wants a little more luxury, they prefer to eat a dinner with several courses, where it is almost as important that the food looks expensive as it tastes!